Mean Girls (2024 film)

 Film by Samantha Jayne and Arturo Perez Jr.

-Mean Girls is a 2024 American teen musical comedy film directed by Samantha Jayne and Arturo Perez Jr. from a screenplay written by Tina Fey.
-It is based on the stage musical of the same name, which in turn was based on the 2004 film (both also written by Fey), itself based on Rosalind Wiseman's 2002 book Queen Bees and Wannabes.
+Mean Girls is a 2024 American musical teen comedy film directed by Samantha Jayne and Arturo Perez Jr. from a screenplay written by Tina Fey.
+It is the third film in the Mean Girls franchise and based on the stage musical of the same name, which in turn was based on the 2004 film (both also written by Fey), itself based on Rosalind Wiseman's 2002 book Queen Bees and Wannabes.
 It stars Angourie Rice, Reneé Rapp, Auliʻi Cravalho, and Christopher Briney.
 Fey and Tim Meadows reprise their roles from the original film.

 Paramount Pictures announced the film's development in January 2020, with Fey returning to write the screenplay and serve as a producer alongside Lorne Michaels, who produced the 2004 film.
 Composer Jeff Richmond and lyricist Nell Benjamin returned to rework their songs from the stage musical, while Richmond also composed the film's score.
 Casting began in December 2022.
 Principal photography took place in New Jersey between March and April 2023.
 Originally set for release on the streaming service Paramount+, Paramount Pictures opted to release the film theatrically after positive test screenings.

 Mean Girls premiered at the AMC Lincoln Square in New York City on January 8, 2024, and was released in the United States by Paramount Pictures on January 12.
 The film grossed over $105 million worldwide on a $36 million budget and received mixed reviews.